Configuring QMK

 via

-keymap directory and files within to make a VIA enabled firmware different to the default - Make changes to the keyboard's
+keymap directory and files within that are separate from the default keymap - Make changes to the keyboard's

 andrules.mk